 At Mayo Clinic, there are 16 libraries in four states to support and serve your academic needs.
 Many of the Mayo Clinic Libraries are professional libraries open to those affiliated with Mayo Clinic — students, residents, fellows, health care professionals, faculty, and employees.
 Affiliated library customers have in-library and remote access to the libraries' many collections, including both digital and traditional library resources.

-The libraries at Mayo Clinic have a variety of hours and locations and serve all kind of customers.
-We also have Patient Education Libraries in Scottsdale and Phoenix, Arizona, and two patients' libraries in Rochester, Minnesota — each serving the needs of patients, family members, caregivers and community residents.
+The libraries at Mayo Clinic have a variety of hours and locations and serve all kinds of customers.
+We also have Patient Education Libraries in Scottsdale and Phoenix, Arizona, and two patients' libraries in Rochester, Minnesota — each serving the needs of patients, family members, caregivers, and community residents.

 - Books and e-books.
 More than 100,000 books, with the majority focused on medicine and the health sciences.

 - Journals and e-journals.
 An extensive collection of journal back issues and subscriptions to more than 4,900 electronic journals.

 - Databases.
 Access to hundreds of specialized databases.

 - Subject guides.
 A large collection of guides to assist you in using library resources.

 - Historical collections.
 Our staff of specialists collect and preserve books, archival materials, and artifacts that are significant to Mayo Clinic and the practice of medicine.